Millions of Plastic Pellets Flooding, Polluting Marine Life Eco-System and pristine beaches on the English coast

 “It’s beautiful, right?
 But look at your feet,” says Rob Arnold, 65, an environmental activist and artist, crouching down to pick tiny plastic balls out of the Cornwall sand.

-The bits of plastic are the size of a lentil and are used by industry to manufacture plastic products.
-They are known as nurdles and are sometimes nicknamed “mermaids’ tears” because when spilled at industrial facilities, they can be swept into drains and out into the sea.
+The plastic bits are the size of lentils and are used by industry to manufacture plastic products.
+They are known as nurdles and are sometimes nicknamed “mermaids’ tears” because they can be swept into drains and the sea when spilt at industrial facilities.

 An estimated 11.5 trillion nurdles end up in the ocean each year, according to the UK charity Fauna & Flora International.